DOLPHIN WATCH CITIZEN SCIENCE PROGRAM

 - Have you seen a dolphin? – Simply report your dolphin sighting and enter in all the details via our online sighting form.
 When you see dolphins, take note of how many you see, what species they are, their location and what they are doing.
 Take photographs when you can too.

-- You can also become a trained Dolphin Watcher by attending one of our Dolphin Ecology Workshops where you’ll learn the basics in recording and observing dolphins and how to photograph them.
+- You can also become a trained Dolphin Watcher by attending one of our field training days where you’ll learn the basics in recording and interpreting dolphin behaviours.
+As a trained Dolphin Watcher in our protocols, you will also be able to conduct your own citizen science surveys from land-based platforms.

 - Attend one of the community presentations, events or visit us at our market stall.
 For updates on when and where these will take place, please sign up to our enewsletter or follow us on Facebook and Instagram.